UK REGISTERED CHARITY NUMBER 1147967

 The AFB is authorised to collect funds, operate and organise events in Northern Ireland under section 167 of the Charities Act (NI) 2008.

 The Armed Forces Bikers was founded on 25 May 2011 by former members of Army Bikers.
 The AFB are Side Patched Riders who gained charity status on 5 July 2012.
 UK Registered Charity Number 1147967 and Scottish Charity Number SC043586.
 All proceeds donated to the AFB are used for the benefit of veterans in charitable need.
 The AFB employs no staff and is run entirely by volunteers.
-The charity's activities are funded by AFB Trading Ltd, a non-profit online shop whose only share holder is the charity.
+The charity's activities are funded by AFB Trading Ltd, a non-profit online and mobile shop whose only share holder is the charity.

 The AFB has an online grant form and grant policy.